aliceITR/projects/README.md

 - Maze
   - This is an application that builds a maze to certain specifications and finds a route through it.
 I worked on this with @Tuttuhl
 - Merkle_Tree_Code
   - This is a program that implments a merkle tree simulating voter registration.
-I worked on this with @Tuttuhl @Oyedola and @sgoering
+I worked on this with @Tuttuhl @Oyedola and @sgoering1
 - Mobile_Programs
   - This is directory of multiple small mobile programs I have developed for some of my classes.
 - Simple_Linux_File_System